 The walls are covered in bricks, seemingly in the roman style, but those bricks actually cover concrete walls, and they are not connected with visible mortar.
 Besides, their color variation is totally random all over the place.

-3D modeling solution
+3D modeling solution for the bricks

 I’ll spare you the few days of trial and error that led me to the one satisfying solution (might have been more) I found in 3dsmax :